 Welcome to our about page.
 PetsLoyal2Vets is a Minnesota based 501(c)(3) nonprofit outreach organization registered with the IRS as a tax exempt organization.
 PetsLoyal2Vets recognizes the emotional bond and therapeutic value of the human-animal relationship and the incredible emotional as well as psychological benefits incorporated into the healing and recovery process.

-Our mission is to connect disabled Minnesota Military Veterans diagnosed and treated for PTSD, TBI or physical assault traumas with specially trained companion, therapy and Psychiatric service dogs by partnering with supporting animal shelters, breeders and rescue organizations and at no cost to the veteran.
-In our book, all dogs trained tom assist their Veteran are considered a Service Dog.
+Our mission is to connect disabled Minnesota Military Veterans diagnosed and treated for PTSD, TBI or physical assault traumas with specially trained companion, therapy and Psychiatric service dogs by partnering with supporting animal shelters, breeders and rescue organizations and to provide training at no cost to the veteran.

 It’s estimated that 1 in 5 veterans out of 1.2 million returning home will have some form of Post Traumatic Stress Disorder (PTSD) or Traumatic Brain Injuries (TBI) leading to an epidemic of service connected suicides and self inflicted injuries.
 PetsLoyal2Vets programs do not replace traditional methodologies, modalities or treatments, but rather complements them as an adjunct to conventional ongoing therapy and rehabilitation.